Willy521/Appworks-personal-project/README.md

-# Feature_crawler_s3_integration
+# Feature_s3_rds_integration

-1. Crawl news to S3
+1. anue_wordscloud from s3 to rds.
-   * housefun news of popularity
+2. housefun_popularity from s3 to rds
-   * Crawl anue news
+3. house_real_price from s3 to rds
-2. Fetch house price file to S3
+4. government economic indicators from s3 to rds
-3. Crawl government economic indicators to S3
+   * economic_construction_cost
-   * cycle indicator
+   * economic_cycle
-   * gdp
+   * economic_gdp
-   * construction_cost
+5. government social indicators from s3 to rds
-5. Crawl government social indicators to S3
+   * society_population

-   * Taiwan's population
+Additionally, reorganized files categorization